spryker/spryker-docs/docs/pbc/all/warehouse-management-system/202311.0/unified-commerce/fulfillment-app-feature-overview.md

 ## Current constraints

 * Supports only concrete products.
 Doesn't support bundles and configurable products.
 * Doesn't support partial picking of non-splittable order items.
+If a customer orders an item with quantity 1, a warehouse user can either pick 1 full item or not pick at all.
 * Doesn't support the business logic for picking of bundle products.
 However, if all concrete products of a bundle product are picked, it can be processed by the State Machine.
 * Visualization of configurable bundles in Fulfillment App is not implemented, but picking of individual items in bundles is possible.
 * Picking of random-weight products is not available.